ezsystems/commerce-documentation/docs/guide/customers/customers.md

 ### Accessing customer data in a template

-The template offers a global Twig variable which contains the main information about the current user, their addresses and data from the ERP.
+The template offers a global Twig variable that contains the main information about the current user, their addresses and data from the ERP.

 ``` html+twig